October 2019 Wrap-Up: From The Memory Police to The Axeman’s Jazz

 Review: The Face of Another by Kōbō Abe

-Halloween Reads: The Legend of Sleepy Hollow by Washington Irving and The Lottery by Shirley Jackson
+Halloween Reads: The Legend of Sleepy Hollow, & The Lottery

 Review: The Axeman’s Jazz by Ray Celestin